 30 Nov

-The new EU General Data Protection Regulation: Expensive violations for companies
+The EU's new General Data Protection Regulation: Costly breaches for companies

 Data protection is now also a major political issue.
 It is therefore not surprising that the EU is reacting with increasing regulations.
 But what does the new GDPR mean for companies and their customers?